 Only stop smoking medicines that are proven to work are available in New Zealand.

 Nicotine replacement therapy (NRT)

-- Patches, gum and lozenges are available cheaply or free through your stop smoking service.
+- Patches, gum and lozenges are available cheaply or free through your stop smoking service or community pharmacist.

 - Inhalers and mouth spray can be bought at supermarkets or pharmacies (you’ll have to pay the normal price).
 You don’t need a prescription.